EpicVon2468/KMP_GE/core/c/include/README.md

-Copy of GLFW header files to use for documentation access.
-These aren't actually the ones used, system installation is taken instead.
+Copy of GLFW & GL header files to use for documentation access.
+These aren't actually the ones used, system installation is used instead.